 Torquay is a fairly popular tourist town in South Devon, with plenty of trail options for walks.
-It is part of the English Riviera, made up of the bit of coast from here, and along to Brixham.
+It is part of the English Riviera, which is the the bit of coast from here to Brixham.

 Well, first I will state the obvious, it’s a play on the French Riviera.
 The British version if you will.
 The history behind it, is that Torquay was once one of the most expensive and exclusive areas to live in England.
 It’s where the rich, aristocratic folk would have their holiday homes.
 Such folk would also holiday down in the South of France, along the French Riviera.

 During the war times, and no longer being able to get to the south of France, they instead opted for this bit of coastline.
 It’s essentially a large bay with calm water, divided up by lots of beaches and a few towns.

 Way back then, there was no public transport to the area, so it was exclusively for the rich.
 Once trains were introduced, us peasant folks could finally get to experience a bit of their lifestyle.
 Once we arrived, we took over.
 Now what you will find, is classic British seaside vibes.
 Think arcades, fish and chips, fairgrounds…you get the idea.

 Why not see the English Rivera by boat?
 This private tour takes you along along the coastline, featuring Berry Head, Thatcher Rock, and Babbacombe.
 These are all places you will see on these walks.
 It would be cool to see them from a different perspective.
 Plus, you might get a chance to spot some dolphins.

 Do the walks start in Torquay, or do I need a car?